Organwolf/100-days-of-code/log.md

 > LINQ queries are not executed when they're defined or when they're modified by calling a method such as Where, Contains, or OrderBy.
 Rather, query execution is deferred.
 That means that the evaluation of an expression is delayed until its realized value is actually iterated over or the ToListAsync method is called.
 [Source](https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-mvc-app/search?view=aspnetcore-3.1)

-The LINQ query I worked with selected each movie in the table Movie.
+The LINQ query expression I worked with selected each movie in the table Movie.

 ```csharp
 var movies = from m in _context.Movie